Athena (wrestler): Main roster (2018–2020)

-Reese first appearance on the main roster happened at 2018 Royal Rumble, where she participated in the first women's Royal Rumble match.
-After losing the NXT Women's Title, she was promoted to the main roster.
+Moon made first appearance on the main roster at the 2018 Royal Rumble, where she participated in the first women's Royal Rumble match.
+After losing the NXT Women's Title, she was promoted to Raw, and made her in-ring debut on the Raw episode after WrestleMania 34 as Nia Jax's tag team partner, taking on Alexa Bliss and Mickie James in a winning effort.
 At Money in the Bank, she participated in the Money in the Bank ladder match, but failed to win the briefcase.
 At WWE Evolution she participated in a battle royal and was the last participant eliminated by Nia Jax.

 At the 2019 Royal Rumble event, Moon participated in the women's Royal Rumble match, entering at number six and lasting 52 minutes before being eliminated by Alexa Bliss.
-During the match, she suffered an injured elbow requiring surgery, keeping her out of action.
+During the match, she suffered an elbow injury, the recovery from which necessitated surgery, keeping her out of action for a while.
 She returned at WrestleMania 35 in the WrestleMania Women's Battle Royal, from which she was eliminated by Lana.
 During the 2019 WWE Superstar Shake-up, Moon was moved to the SmackDown brand.
 In June, she participated in her second Money in the Bank ladder match but was unsuccessful.

 Throughout June and July, Moon feuded with Mandy Rose and Sonya Deville, who bullied her.
 After losing singles matches to both Deville and Rose on the June 25 and the July 2 episodes of SmackDown, respectively, Moon teamed up with SmackDown Women's Champion Bayley to defeat Rose and Deville on the July 16 episode, ending the feud.
 After the match, Bayley picked Moon as her challenger for SummerSlam.
 However, Moon lost the match and started a losing streak, going winless in five straight televised matches.
 Moon would then suffer an ankle injury, and she was not in either of the draft pools for the 2019 WWE Draft in October.
 She appeared on the November 19 episode of WWE Backstage as an analyst and stated she would be out of action for an indefinite period of time.